stinb/UnderstandForVSCode/README.md

 Do any of the following

-* Hover over the problem
+* Hover over the problem (this also shows the detailed description)
 * In settings, enable "Problems: Show Current in Status" and place the text cursor on the problem
 * Run a command that starts with "Understand: Violations: Go to"
 * Place the text cursor on the problem, and run the command "Show or Focus Hover"